thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 The most important reason is security and the ability to control every aspect of the UDF execution.
 Besides, most UDFs are relatively simple functions that transform or filter data, and we want to find a more effective way to execute them.

-Our search for existing Script/Expression Language (EL) implementations lead us to the [MVEL](https://github.com/mvel/mvel).
+Our search for existing Script/Expression Language (EL) implementations led us to the [MVEL](https://github.com/mvel/mvel).
 The ThingsBoard Expression Language (TBEL) is basically a [fork](https://github.com/thingsboard/tbel) of MVEL with some important security constraints, built-in memory management, and frequently used helper functions that are specific to ThingsBoard.

 #### TBEL vs Nashorn

-TBEL is lightweight and is super fast comparing to Nashorn.
+TBEL is lightweight and is super fast compared to Nashorn.
 For example, the execution of 1000 simple scripts like:
 "return msg.temperature > 20" took 16 seconds for Nashorn and 12 milliseconds for MVEL.
 More than 1000 times faster.
 We have forked the TBEL codebase and added additional security improvements to ensure no CPU or memory abuse.
-So, no need to run Nashorn with the sandbox environment.
+So, there is no need to run Nashorn with the sandbox environment.

-Of course, TBEL is not as powerful as JS, but most of the use cases do not need this.
+Of course, TBEL is not as powerful as JS, but the majority of the use cases do not need this.
 The one who requires JS flexibility may use remote [JS Executors](/docs/{{docsPrefix}}reference/msa/#javascript-executor-microservices) as usual.

 #### TBEL vs JS Executors